VasetoNG/WBS-Data-Engeneering-from-scratch/README.md

-# Data Enjeneering: Pipelines on the Cloud from scratch
+# Data Engineering: Pipelines on the Cloud from scratch

 ## Used tools
  **Python 3.8**